Third Street Bridge Rehabilitation Project

 *Please note that the construction schedule is subject to change due to rain, equipment breakdown, and/or unforeseen field conditions.
 Please see posted "No Parking" barricade signs for exact parking restrictions during construction.

-10/30/2017: PENDING BRIDGE CLOSURE - The Third Street Bridge is anticipated to be closed and locked in the upright position between December 11, 2017 and january 26, 2018 to facilitate counterweight repair work.
-Additional restoration work anticipated to start in early 2018.
-Work is being done during this period to accomidate the San Francisco Giants duirng the off-season and to minimize impacts to the general public.
+10/30/2017: The Third Street Bridge is anticipated to be closed and locked in the upright position between December 11, 2017 and January 26, 2018 to facilitate counterweight repair work.
+Additional restoration work anticipated to begin starting in early spring 2018.
+Work is being done during this off-season period to accomidate the San Francisco Giants and to minimize impacts to the general public.
 More details will be announced soon.